Here's How To Get Your Free Credit Report (Step-By-Step)

 If you decided to get a free report from two or three of the credit bureaus, you can click the red button shown below to move on to getting your next report:

-In the example above, Mike had already pulled his report from TransUnion, and now he has to go through a similar process to get his Equifax and Experian reports, namely confirm some more personal information.
+In the example above, I had already pulled my report from TransUnion, and now I have to go through a similar process to get my Equifax and Experian reports, namely confirm some more personal information.

-After that, he has a free credit report from all three bureaus!
+After that, I have a free credit report from all three bureaus!

 How many free credit reports do you get each year?